Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Wander the cobblestone streets

-As you can imagine, with a city as old as Narbonne, there’s bound to be plenty of old cobblestoned streets and old buildings.
+As you can imagine, with a city as old as Narbonne, plenty of old cobblestoned streets and buildings are bound to exist.
 In the inner parts, near the cathedral, the streets are quite like a maze, so you can feel as though you might never get out in some parts.
 Never fear, as I’ve said before, it’s impossible to get lost here.
-There are plenty of great shops in the Old Town and lots of cafes to relax in.
+There are plenty of great shops in the Old Town and many cafes to relax in.

 walking the streets